maruthisai25/K_Query/README.md

-# Infra Copilot - Self-Hosted LLM DevOps Assistant
+# K-Query - Self-Hosted LLM DevOps Assistant

 A Slack bot that answers DevOps questions using a local Llama model with kubectl and Prometheus integration.